robertjwvaughan/Tetris/README.md

 * Controls
   * The controls page is similar to the Leaderboard where they are multiple pages of it.
 Each 'page' shows the controls for each unique gameplay instance.
 Therefore an 'e-Manual' is thus created for the user.

+* Shapes
+  * Each shape has a center square that all other connecting squares rotate around.
+This was to prevent hardcoding each shapes possible instance.
+With the use of recursive algorithms, a shape can translate its next clockwise rotation.

 # Key Notes

 * Dynamic algorithm that handles colision for all shapes (No hard code)